cmartinezone/Laravel-US-Seeders/README.md

 ```
 You are done! :)

-### PHP Artisan migrations will generate the following structure:
+### PHP Artisan migrate will generate the following structure:

-Seaders create:
+Seaders creates:
 1 - Country
 51 - States including (Washington DC) as state asociated to their country
 29,984 - Cities asociated to their states.